-- 1. 5.14.
+- 2. 5.14.
 Find both the horizontal and vertical components of the force.
-Make sure that you clearly define what control volume you are using, as there is no unique choice. - 2.
+Make sure that you clearly define what control volume you are using, as there is no unique choice. - 3.
 5.11.
-Cearly define what control volume you are using. - 3.
-5.12.
-This question explains why the water stream coming out of a faucet contracts in area immediately below the faucet exit.
-As always, both mass and momentum conservation are needed.
+Clearly define what control volume you are using.